waste143/sticker/README.md

 # sticker bot
-sticker bot help you to convert your photo to sticker or inverse base on lua - use otouto function - ###TELEGRAM BOT
+sticker bot help you to convert your photo to sticker or inverse base on lua - use otouto function - TELEGRAM BOT thanks to [iman daneshi](https://telegram.me/imandaneshi) for bot.lua
 # commands & action

  **sticker to photo**